Veined octopus resting between coconut and sea shells

 After they dug up the shells, the octopuses gave them a good clean with jets of water.
 They then carried them to a new location and assembled them as a shelter.
 Travelling with the shells underneath their body resulted in a slow and ungainly ‘stilt walk’ along the sea floor.

-This makes the octopuses more vulnerable to predators, but it seems they are willing to accept the short-term risk for future protection.
+This makes the octopuses more vulnerable to predators, but it seems they’re willing to accept the short-term risk for future protection.
 The scientists who discovered the behaviour argue that this, and the fact the shells are carried around to be used when needed, is conclusive evidence of genuine tool use.

 4. Ability to recognise people (and pick on them!)

-Jon adds, 'Octopuses appear to be able to recognise individuals outside of their own species, including human faces.
-It's not unique behaviour - some mammals and crows can do it too - but it is rather unusual.'
+Jon adds, “octopuses appear to be able to recognise individuals outside of their own species, including human faces.
+It’s not unique behaviour – some mammals and crows can do it too – but it is rather unusual.”

 Scientific American reported a story from the University of Otago in New Zealand where a captive octopus apparently took a dislike to one of the staff.
 Every time the person passed the tank, the octopus squirted a jet of water at her.